This file can be referenced at

 whereas others are concerned with

 This is not a lexicographical exercise to determine what should go into a dictionary (though dictionary makers are welcome to make use of this).
-Rather it is an exercise in what I have labelled the study of 'Logical topography', which is a modified version of Gilbert Ryle's notion of 'Logical Geography'.
+Rather it is an exercise in what has been labelled the study of 'Logical topography', which is a modified version of Gilbert Ryle's notion of 'Logical Geography'.
 The difference is explained in this Web document: Two Notions Contrasted: 'Logical Geography' and 'Logical Topography' Variations on a theme by Gilbert Ryle: The logical topography of 'Logical Geography'.

 Roughly, 'logical topography' refers to the space within which a set of concepts can be carved out, and 'logical geography' refers to a particular way of carving out that space, which may correspond to how a particular community conceives of some aspect of reality.
 The logical topography supports the possibility of dividing things up in different ways with different tradeoffs, as different cultures divide up articles of furniture, or animals or plants in different ways, though they are all talking about the same underlying logical topography, whether they recognise it or not.
 Our logical topography is concerned with the variety of relationships between a machine and its envelope of possible behaviours, or the possible sequences of envelopes if the envelope can change over time.